Carnegie Foundation Privacy Statement

 - Right to rectification: If you believe that we have inaccurate information about you, you can arrange to have your data changed by notifying us about this.

 - Right to be forgotten: You are also permitted to ask us to erase your data from our database.
-However, you must realise that we cannot always comply.
+However, you must realize that we cannot always comply.
 For example, if you are or have been a donor, the Tax and Customs Administration requires us to retain agreements for seven years.
 In addition, if you ask us to stop approaching you with fundraising requests, we need to keep your name in order to be able to exclude you from our future campaigns.
-Of course, if we cannot honour your request, we will notify you as to the reasons.
+Of course, if we cannot honor your request, we will notify you as to the reasons.

 - Right to restriction of processing: If you believe that we are processing your personal data unlawfully or improperly, you can also have this processing restricted.